Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 #### The Short

-Install Mr. Number on your phone (iOS and Android) and set it up to block known scammers and provide a warning for possible scammers.
+Install Mr. Number on your phone (iOS and Android) and set it up to block known scammers and provide a heads up warning for possible scammers.

 <details><summary>The Details</summary>
 <div class="details-highlight">